morerokk/PD2AutoUpdateExample/README.md

 # PAYDAY 2 auto-updating mod example
-This is an example mod for PAYDAY 2 that does nothing by itself.
+This is an example mod for PAYDAY 2 SuperBLT that does nothing by itself.
 Instead, it showcases the ability to use Github Actions to automatically build zip archives of your mods and have users automatically download these.

 # Setup
 Download or clone this repo.
 Copy the entire .github folder to your own project's root folder, and modify the sample meta.json and releases.yml as you see fit.